alexre24/Stroke-Prediction-Modeling/README.md

 ## Model

-The model used was a KNN Model.
+The model used was a Decision Tree Model.

 ### Important metrics
 #### Train
-- Precision: 0.50
+- Precision: 0.81
-- Recall: 1.00
+- Recall: 0.96
-- Accuracy: 0.96
+- Accuracy: 0.85
 #### Test
-- Precision: 0.00
+- Precision: 0.65
-- Recall: 1.00
+- Recall: 0.94
-- Accuracy: 0.96
+- Accuracy: 0.80

->This model did not perform well on the test data set.
-The accuracy score is decieving.
-Even though in the test set, the model was correct 100% of the time when predicting true negatives, the test set did not predict any true positives correctly.
+>This model did not perform very well on the test data set.
+Although the accuracy score was 80%, it was not able to accurately predict many of the true positives.
 This is an issue, because it is dangerous to have a model that incorrectly predicts that a person will not have a stroke, when they are clearly at high risk of having one.

 ## Recommendations: